Amaryllis / Hippeastrum spp.

 An apple-green center is surrounded by quadruple layers of white rounded petals with thin red borders, slashes of red and pale pink stripes.

 Usually blooms 5-8 weeks after planted.
 Each Amaryllis bulb will produce a succession of two thick stems, 20-24” tall, topped with a bouquet of 4-5 intensely colored, outward-facing flowers.
 They may be kept for years as a potted houseplant with a leafy summer growth and regular winter bloom.
-Please see our plant care tip sheet Indoor Flowering Bulbs – Amaryllis for potting information and after-bloom care.
+See our Bowood Plant Care Guide "Planting Amaryllis Bulbs" for potting information and after-bloom care.